Blendify/blender-manual/trunk/blender_docs/manual/editors/python_console.rst

    If the cursor is in the middle of a word, deletes everything to the end of the current word.
 Copy as Script :kbd:`Shift-Ctrl-C`
-   Copies the full history buffer to the clipboard, this can be pasted into a text file to be used as a python script.
+   Copies the full history buffer to the clipboard, this can be pasted into a text file to be used as a Python script.
 Copy :kbd:`Ctrl-C`
    Copy the selection.
 Paste :kbd:`Ctrl-V`